Francine Patterson

 Francine "Penny" Patterson (born February 13, 1947) is an American animal psychologist.
-She is best known for teaching a modified form of American Sign Language, which she calls "Gorilla Sign Language", or GSL, to a gorilla named Koko beginning in 1972, although the scientific validity of Patterson's claims as to the extent of Koko's language mastery has been debated.
+From 1972 onwards, she taught a modified form of American Sign Language, which she called "Gorilla Sign Language" (GSL), to a gorilla named Koko.
+The scientific validity of Patterson's claims about the extent of Koko's language mastery has been widely rejected in linguistic and other specialist circles.

 Early life and education

 Patterson is the second oldest of seven children and daughter of C. H. Patterson, a professor of psychology, and Frances Spano Patterson.
 She was born in Chicago and moved with her family to Edina, Minnesota, when she was young, and then to Urbana, Illinois.
 Her mother died of cancer when Patterson was a freshman in college and the youngest of her siblings was just five years old.
 This triggered her interest in developmental psychology, a theme which pervaded much of her later work.

 Patterson earned her bachelor's degree in psychology at the University of Illinois at Urbana-Champaign in 1970.
 She attained her Ph.D. in 1979 from Stanford University, with her dissertation Linguistic Capabilities of a Lowland Gorilla, on teaching sign language to Koko and Michael, another Western lowland gorilla, who died in 2000.